Ch1c4n0/Schedule-Defender-Antivirus-Scan-in-Intune/README.md

 ## Objetivo
 Este repositório reúne scripts e orientações para facilitar o agendamento e o monitoramento das análises do Microsoft Defender Antivirus em dispositivos gerenciados pelo Intune, promovendo um ambiente mais seguro e em conformidade com as melhores práticas de cibersegurança.

+---

+## English

+To keep company devices properly protected against virtual threats, it is essential to regularly schedule scans with Microsoft Defender Antivirus.
+This procedure must strictly follow the guidelines defined by the information security department, ensuring that all equipment is up to date and monitored according to cybersecurity best practices.

+Additionally, it is recommended to:
+- Set automatic update policies for Microsoft Defender.
+- Periodically monitor scan reports and device protection status.
+- Perform regular audits to ensure compliance with security policies.

+By doing so, we minimize risks and strengthen the integrity of the corporate environment.

+### Purpose
+This repository brings together scripts and guidelines to facilitate the scheduling and monitoring of Microsoft Defender Antivirus scans on devices managed by Intune, promoting a safer environment in compliance with cybersecurity best practices.